Lenoir City, Tennessee

-Lenoir City is a suburban city located in Loudon County, Tennessee.
+Lenoir City is a suburban city located primarily in Loudon County, Tennessee, with a small portion extending into neighboring Roane County, Tennessee.
 The population was 10,117 at the 2020 census.
 It is included in the Knoxville metropolitan area in East Tennessee, along the Tennessee River southwest of Knoxville.

 History

 Native Americans were living in the Lenoir City area for thousands of years before the arrival of the first European settlers.
 On Bussell Island, which lies across the Tennessee River to the south, archaeologists have discovered evidence of habitation dating to as early as the Archaic Period (8000–1000 B.C.).
 The island is also believed to have been the location of "Coste", a village visited by Spanish explorer Hernando de Soto in 1540.

 The Cherokee called the Lenoir City area Wa'ginsi and believed it to be the home of a large serpent that brought bad luck to anyone who saw it.
 By the early 19th century, an early East Tennessee pioneer, Judge David Campbell, had laid claim to part of what is now Lenoir City, where he built a log cabin and a gristmill.